 In Tripolitania, Libya's western province, the sprawling ruins of Roman Leptis Magna, near Khums, and Sabratha, halfway between Tripoli and the Tunisian border, are among the most extraordinary ancient sites in the Mediterranean.
 Leptis Magna was designated a World Heritage site by UNESCO in 1982.

-This tour in 2003 was organized by Hauser Exkursionen, Germany, and led by German tour guide Uwe Weimer and Libyan tour guide Jalal Azzabi.
+This tour in 2003 was organized by Hauser Exkursionen, Germany and led by the German tour guide Uwe Weimer and the Libyan tour guide Jalal Azzabi.